PrimeInnovators/ChemConnect_Prototype/README.md

 # Setup

-The prototype website basically contains of five static webpages login,register,index,homepage,supplier_contact.html with local storage implementation
+The prototype website basically contains of five static webpages login,register,index,homepage,supplier_contact.html in static folder
-For Form Handling and other functionality - JS has been used For feature making and form making - HTML has been used Layout  and styling of pages through HTML and HTML
-So basically HTML,CSS AND JS has been used for the entire prototype website development Deployment has been done through netlify
+For Form Handling and other functionality - JS has been used For feature making and form making - HTML has been used Layout  and styling of pages through HTML and HTML Backend has been made through flask and MongoDB Atlas database has been implemented So basically HTML,CSS,JS,Flask and MongoDBAtlas has been used for the entire prototype website development Deployment has been done through Render

 🌐 ChemConnect Website – Page Flow (Simplified)
 1. index.html – Landing Page